Sara Roy

-Sara M. Roy is an American political economist and scholar.
-She is a Senior Research Scholar at the Center for Middle Eastern Studies at Harvard University.
+Sara M. Roy (born 1955) is an American political economist and scholar.
+She is a Research Associate at the Center for Middle Eastern Studies at Harvard University.

 Roy's research and over 100 publications focus on the economy of Gaza and more recently on Hamas.
 Reviewing her 2007 Failing Peace: Gaza and the Palestinian-Israeli Conflict, Bruce Lawrence writes that "Roy is the leading researcher and most widely respected academic authority on Gaza today," and she considers the Gaza Strip her second home.
 She has also studied Palestinian politics and the broader Israeli–Palestinian conflict.

 Biography

 Roy was born and raised in West Hartford, where she attended Hall High School.
 She received her undergraduate degree from Harvard College.
 She currently resides in Boston, Massachusetts.